Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 Michael J. Pung - Fair Isaac Corp.

 Thanks Will.
-Good afternoon, everyone.
+Good afternoon everyone.
 Today, I'll emphasize three points in my comments.
 First, we delivered $220 million of revenue, an increase of $20 million or 10% year-over-year.
 Cloud revenue was $50 million, up 14% from last year.
 Second, we delivered $38 million of GAAP net income, which included the impact of adopting ASU 2016-09, the new accounting standard related to share-based compensation.
 Finally, we had $28 million of free cash flow this quarter, and we used $30 million to repurchase shares.

 I'll begin by breaking the revenue down into our three reporting segments.
 Starting with Applications, revenues were $135 million, up 12% versus the same period last year.
 We also had a strong quarter in fraud solutions, originations in our Customer Communication Services product lines.
 Our Application bookings of $62 million represented an increase of 11% from the prior year.